abilian/nua/nua-build/tests/data/sample-apps-expected-fail/echo_two_ports_toml_with_fail/README.md

 Warning: use makefile, build from buld_dir

-This test is designed to fail via the 'test-cmd':
+This test is designed to fail via the 'test' key:

       [build]
       pip-install = ["*.whl"]
-      test-cmd = "python -c 'import non_existing_module'"
+      test = "python -c 'import non_existing_module'"

 Note: we use the feature of no build.py, only a declaration of a python `wheel`